 A 50% deposit is required upon enrollment.
 Prior to 90 days from commencement date a cancellation fee of 20% of the enrollment fee is charged in the event of a refund, regardless of the reason.
 After 150 days no portion of the enrollment fee paid herein is refundable.
 The deadline for enrollment and full payment of fees is December 31, 2019.
 Travel insurance is recommended in the event that MANTA has to cancel the cruise due to severe weather or warnings of severe weather.

 High School Students

-June 17 to July 1, BIOL 209 (4 credits thru CofC, dual enrollment) Marine Biology – Intro to Marine Science Diving and Coral Reefs
+June 9 to 23 – BIOL 209 (4 credits thru CofC, dual-enrollment) Marine Biology – Intro to Marine Science Diving and Coral Reefs: Dr. Rusty Day

 Students do not require any previous SCUBA diving, or boating experience for participation in MANTA programs.
 To complete the PADI Open Water Diver or PADI Advanced Diver certifications, students will be required to pass a swim test, and must be physically eligible.
 Physical eligibility is determined by a PADI questionnaire and (if necessary) a doctors examination.
 A valid passport is required for entry to the British Virgin Islands.
 Acceptance is contingent upon a teacher recommendation, statement of interest, and a disciplinary check.

 High School: High School students must be rising juniors, rising seniors, or recent graduates who have completed physical science and biology.
 A GPA of at least 3.5 is required, or permission of the instructor.
 Students from public or private domestic high schools, or international schools are welcome to apply.
 College credits are offered through the College of Charleston through our dual-enrollment program, and will transfer to the university of your choice.
 MANTA will work with your high school administrators to identify the appropriate high school course that this program will satisfy toward your high school graduation.